Binding Assays - More Than One Way to Achieve your Goals

 As exact protein concentrations are oftentimes the basis for the success of an experiment, it is worth to dig a little deeper into the background of these assays which potentially saves time and work to get to reliable results.
-The following lines summarize colorimetric and fluorescent protein measurements and hopefully help to decide for an appropriate assay.
+The following lines of this article summarize colorimetric and fluorescent protein measurements and hopefully help to decide for an appropriate assay to determine the content of your protein samples.

 Just as various as the methods to measure protein concentration are the reasons why proteins need to be quantified in a life science laboratory.
 Proteins are measured to normalize different protein samples for subsequent applications.
 The samples contain a mixture of proteins and are lysates of cultured cells, cell compartments or tissues.
 Based on the protein measurement, they are adjusted to a consistent protein concentration and compared by methods such as western blotting or immunoprecipitations.
-Quantification of proteins becomes also necessary when the yield of a purification or biotechnological production step is determined.
-In either case, one typically has multiple samples to analyze which led to the establishment of microplate-based protein measurement assays that enable larger sample sizes and lower assay volumes as compared to their cuvette counterparts.
+Quantification of proteins becomes also necessary when the yield of a protein purification or biotechnological protein production step is determined.
+In either case, one typically has multiple samples to analyze which led to the establishment of microplate-based protein measurement assays that enable larger sample sizes, lower assay volumes and higher throughput as compared to their cuvette counterparts.

 Numerous assays are available that quantify the protein content of a sample.
 They differ in their sensitivity, in their assay principle and in the way of detection.
 Below you can find the most common protein measurement assays explained and sorted by their way of detection.